 God tells us not to be anxious.
 Yet with so many decisions to make in a given day, homeschoolers are easy targets for anxious thoughts and peace often eludes us.
 Take a minute to think about your current struggles.
 What is making you anxious today?
 What is the most worrisome thing you face as a homeschooler?

 I’ve heard various answers to these questions from many homeschoolers around the country.
-Like others, perhaps you have a child that struggles to get his work done.
+Like others, perhaps you have a child who struggles to get his work done.
 Are you fearful that you’re not covering everything, not doing enough?
 Perhaps you’re dealing with personality and behavior issues in the home.
 Maybe you’re struggling with feelings of inadequacy as an educator, a mom, a wife, a person.